 - Pour the liquid into the ice cube tray distributing it evenly.
 Place in the freezer to set for one hour.

 - To decorate, melt one tbsp of coconut oil and mix in 1 tbsp of cocoa powder.
 Take the truffles from the ice cube tray (if they are stuck run the bottom of the ice cube tray under warm water for a few seconds) and place on greaseproof paper.

 - Using a spoon flick the coconut oil and cocoa powder mixture back and forward over the truffles.
 Sprinkle with sea salt.

-- These truffle will melt at room temperature and should be kept in the freezer until ready to serve.
+- These truffles will melt at room temperature and should be kept in the freezer until ready to serve.